Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Castle Cove has 31 active public transport stops, all of which are bus stops.
-These stops are served by 27 different routes that collectively facilitate 2,580 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average being located just 171 meters from the nearest transport stop.
-As a predominantly residential area, most residents commute outward.
-Cars remain the primary mode of transportation, used by 86% of residents, while walking accounts for 4%.
+These stops are served by 27 different routes that together facilitate 2,580 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 171 meters from the nearest stop.
+As a predominantly residential area, most Castle Cove residents commute outside of it.
+Cars remain the primary mode of transportation, used by 86% of residents, while only 4% walk to their destinations.
 On average, there are 1.7 vehicles per dwelling in Castle Cove, which is higher than the regional average.

 According to the 2021 Census, a significant 61.0% of residents work from home, potentially due to COVID-19 conditions.
-The service frequency across all routes averages 368 trips per day, equating to approximately 83 weekly trips per individual stop.
+Across all routes, service frequency averages 368 trips per day, equating to approximately 83 weekly trips per individual stop.

 Frequently Asked Questions - Transport